yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ### Insight 3

 Marketing (2017-2018): Millennials rode the bicycles the most.
-Pershing Square North was the popular starting and ending station for males, while W 21 St & 6 Ave was the popular starting station, and E 17 St & Broadway was the popular ending station for females.
+The station (Pershing Square North) was the popular starting and ending station for males, while the station (W 21 St & 6 Ave) was the popular starting station, and the station (E 17 St & Broadway) was the popular ending station for females.

 ## Questions answered on the dashboard